comfort-stereo/amble/README.md

          Start the NodeJS server found in the `server` directory.
 The server will host the NextJS app found in the `client` directory.

-         The server depends on the docker container instances created by `yarn dev:environment`.
+         The server depends on the docker container instances created by `yarn dev:services`.

-      2. `yarn dev:environment`
+      2. `yarn dev:services`

          Start up Postgres and Redis in Docker containers exposed to the host on their standard port numbers.